 If the alarm is triggered, the Consent Holder must investigate, within two (2) hours, the source of the excess turbidity and identify and implement actions to ensure turbidity is reduced as soon as practicable below the trigger level.

-During the first earthworks season, the Consent Holder must take water samples every month from adjacent to the turbidity probe and have the samples analysed for total phosphorus at an IANZ-accredited laboratory.
+During the earthworks season prior to the implementation of the Greenway in Stage 4, the Consent Holder must take water samples every month during works from Stage 4 onwards from adjacent to the turbidity probe and have the samples analysed for total phosphorus at an IANZ-accredited laboratory.
 The Consent Holder must make reasonable endeavours to analyse water samples across the range of turbidity expected (from base flow to at least the alarm trigger value) and establish a relationship between turbidity and total phosphorus at the Site.
 This data must be submitted to the Council within seven (7) days of the analysis.

 The Consent Holder must take samples of the discharges from all sediment retention ponds on the Site a minimum of once per month and after all rainfall events greater than 20 millimetres in the preceding 24 hours, excepting times when there are no discharges.
 The Consent Holder must take the samples within four hours of becoming aware of a rainfall event greater than 20 millimetres in the preceding 24 hours.